 2. Describe Your Business and Offerings

 The next section of your business plan should cover all the nitty gritty details of what your business does.
 In this section, be sure to include:

-- Information about any partners and other important members of your team
+- Information about any partners and/or members of your team

-- Detailed descriptions of the products or services you sell
+- Detailed descriptions of the products or services you offer

 - Your company’s background (if you’ve been in business for a while)